SilhDing/SilhDing.github.io/source/_posts/spark.md

 Please note that, in this project, I also used HDFS and Amazon EC2 to manage our machines and distribute data/files, which, however, is not our focus, so I just exploited some existing framework/scripts for this part.

+<p style="color:#F13E3E">Due to the CMU academic integrity, some contents are disabled as they are directly related to my codes or design.
+Please contact me or leave comments if you want to learn more about this project and you will not take this course in the future!</p>

 # Preprocessing with Spark

 In this task, I was given an open repository of web crawled data (we only choose WET format file).
 These data should be processed following the steps below: